Welcome to my review of Swag Pay!

 Reward center is impracticable

 To get the points, you have to earn more money.
-Think of Swag pay as a company that rewards you on basis of making money.
+Think of Swag pay as a company that rewards you based on making money.
 The more money you make the more rewards you will get.
 You earn 1SP coins for every $1 you earn.
 The points you earn can be exchanged for a different range of prices which includes the ones listed above.

 Devious payment proof

 They claim to have already paid over $68,000,000 to their 225,000 members since its establishment.
 This shows that Swag pay has a nice track record.
-Though, paying $68,000,000 which is half of Afghanistan, Uganda or Somali budget is something really apprehensive.
+Though, paying $68,000,000 which is half of Afghanistan, Uganda or Somali budget is something apprehensive.

 That’s a lot of money that cannot be paid to people for just clicking and referring your friends.
 Again why are you earning money from referring your friends?
 This is very doubtful.